Do Unders Still Hit in NBA Games on Christmas Day?

 NBA Christmas unders.
 You know what I'm talking about.

-The earlier the game is played, the better.
+The earlier the game is played, the more the under has hit.
 The first three games of the day — starting between noon and 5:30 p.m.
-ET — have gone 26-9.
+ET — have gone 31-13, though that trend is just 5-4 in the last three years.

 "We are certainly aware of this trend, and while it's tough to apply such a large, overarching trend to specific matchups, it has to be kept in mind when making these lines.
 However, I feel there are bigger factors at play than the fact that it happens to fall on a major holiday," Young said.